biophiliummenu

 40 short pieces of speculative writing by a neuroscientist.
 It's fiction, but there are no characters, instead you insert your own life and identity into the parameters described so the book is different for everyone.
 Each one is creative and playful and funny and offers clever and unchallenging opportunities to reflect on your own life and identity and check in on how you feel about your choices and what you think life is.
 It suggests afterlives where you relive your life in different orders or from different points of view.
 And afterlives where the underlying codes of reality are revealed in different ways.
 It presents novel ideas of our relationship with a creator or present fractal infinities and eternities; all center on the satisfaction from the unraveling of a profound reveal.

-Other good books about death: Smoke Gets in Your Eyes and From Here to Eternity by hip mortician and leader of the Order of the Good Death Caitlyn Dougherty, Stiff by Mary Roach (pretty gorey), Death and the Afterlife by Clifford Pickover (flash reporting, lots of pics), Life After Death by Deepak Chopra (existentially stimulating)
+Other good books about death: Smoke Gets in Your Eyes and From Here to Eternity by hip mortician and leader of the Order of the Good Death Caitlyn Dougherty, Stiff by Mary Roach (pretty gorey), Life After Death by Deepak Chopra (existentially stimulating)

 This is a terrific book.
 It's about a woman's life as a research scientist and about plants.
 Her analogies between botanical physiology and the scientific world are insightful and entertaining.
 I've learned so much about how seeds and leaves and roots work and about what a plant is.
 It's beautifully written and I've read it far too fast.

-Other important books about plants: What a Plant Knows by Daniel Chamovitz, everything by Robin Wall Kimmerer.
+Other important books about plants: What a Plant Knows by Daniel Chamovitz, Everything by Internation Plant Inteligence Lab director Stefano Mancuso.
+Thus Spoke the Plant by Monica Gagliano and everything by Robin Wall Kimmerer.

 Other good books about female scientists making paradigm shifts in patriarchal policy, science and academy: Finding the Mother Tree (about studying mycorrhyzal relationships within forestry practices) Symbiotic Planet by Lynn Margulis (about how single-celled organisms merged to make multicellular life and the basses of the Gaia theory that the planet and its ecosystems are a single living individual.)